justinwj/Visio-Diagram-Generator/plan docs/strategy.md

   - Include summary/overview pages in each file for context when crossing boundaries.
 - **Diagnostics:**
   Emit metadata or warnings anytime a chunk splits to a new VSDX, so users can audit overflow and maintain traceability.
+- **Layer Cap:**
+  Min 1 - Max 1,000 shapes per layer.
+When layer max reached, a clickable connector is created to the next layer and so on.
 ***
 # Turn Visio Features Off
 Certain Visio behaviors can be toggled while the runner is generating diagrams so the planner's geometry stays intact and Visio does not "fix" algorithmic layouts.